daboe01/VIPSPatchbay/README.md

     git clone <your-repo-url>
     cd PatchbayVIPS

-    # Install Perl dependencies
+    # Install Perl dependencies from cpanfile
     cpanm --installdeps .

-    # Set up the database
+    # Set up the PostgreSQL database and run the schema
-    # ... create database and run schema.sql ...
+    # (Detailed instructions here)

-    # Start the backend server
+    # Start the development server
     morbo backend.pl
     ```

 3.  **Usage:**
-    *   Open `http://localhost:3000/Frontend/index.html` in your web browser.
+    *   Open `http://localhost:3000/Frontend/index.html` in a supported web browser.
-    *   Create a new project from the left-hand panel.
+    *   Create a new project.
-    *   Right-click on the canvas or use the "Add Operator" button to start building!
+    *   Use the "Add Operator..." button to start building your first pipeline

----